 Size-wise, Hill Dickinson is mid-range for an international firm, with about 130 partners, 390 other lawyers, 23 trainees and 295 business services staff.

-In this year's RollOnFriday Firm of the Year survey, comments were generally positive, albeit with the occasional grumble:
+In the RollOnFriday Firm of the Year survey, comments were generally positive, albeit with the occasional grumble:

 The firm fared well for career development.
 "There is a clear track and no artificial obstacles," commented a junior lawyer.
 A number of lawyers praised the firm for its collaborative approach.
 "The partners in our team are supportive," said one, "they know they are good at their jobs so don't feel threatened by other good lawyers and want to develop the team as a whole.
 They are also good at letting people develop in their own way."

 It does help to get on with the right people: "You have to be well versed in politics," said one lawyer, adding "I guess that is the way everywhere."
 Another lawyer said, "if you do your time, are on your best behaviour and have friends in the right places you can make it all the way to the top.
 Easily."

 The majority of respondents highlighted the firm's "friendly" atmosphere, "even though there is the odd 'odd' one," said one lawyer.
 The firm was also commended for its "massive focus" on flexible working.

 Another lawyer felt the firm's culture was split between the North and London, with the latter being "desperate to be and to function like an international law firm."